WWE’s Charlotte Flair Flashes Deep Cleavage & Sculpted, Sexy Physique In Tiny Beach Bikini

 Despite having suffered a crushing loss during the main event of WrestleMania 35 — with the “Irish Lass Kicker” Becky Lynch having cinched the win — Charlotte Flair seems to be in very high spirits of late.
-Perhaps this is good reason for this, as besides having cultivated a sizable fan base of 3.5 million followers on Instagram, it appears that the platinum blonde bombshell is currently enjoying an idyllic beach vacation.
+Perhaps there is a good reason for this, as besides having cultivated a sizable fan base of 3.5 million followers on Instagram, it appears that the platinum blonde bombshell is currently enjoying an idyllic beach vacation.
 Sand, surf, and sun combine with a skimpy two-piece bikini to offer up the perfect opportunity for the performer to please her fans — and she recently did just that.

 In her newest images, Charlotte can be seen enjoying the beach while rocking a barely-there bikini that leaves very little to the imagination.
-In a snapshot shared yesterday, the former WWE Raw and SmackDown women’s champion could be seen handling a few brightly-colored birds while strolling about in the sand — one blue and yellow, the other primarily red and black.
+In a snapshot shared yesterday, the former WWE Raw and SmackDown women’s champion could be seen handling a few brightly-colored birds while strolling about in the sand — one blue and yellow, the other rainbow-colored.
 An amused expression creeps across the wrestler’s face as she handles the avians, but the focus lies on her skimpy swimwear.
-The strappy pink bikini top pushes Charlotte’s cleavage into a position of prominence, and also exposes her flat stomach.
+The strappy pink bikini top pushes Charlotte’s cleavage into a position of prominence and also exposes her flat stomach.
 The bottoms, meanwhile, emphasize her shapely hips, toned thighs, and long, slender legs.

 Palm trees, beach chairs, blue water, and fellow vacationers background the shot.